 No products in the cart.

-Purchasing your own diving gear can be a daunting task especially when you are new to diving.
-With so many variables out there it is difficult to know where to start.
-Our team of dive experts can help, with a few considerations and recommended starting points to help you when purchasing equipment that will last you for many years.
+Purchasing your own diving gear can be a daunting task, especially when you are new to diving.
+With so many variables out there, it is difficult to know where to start.
+Our team of dive experts can help with giving you recommendations based on your individual needs.

 Dive gear is an investment

-Yes, buying a complete set of diving equipment can add up the cost, but it is important to keep this in perspective.
-Just like Golf, Skiing and similar equipment oriented activities, after the initial investment in your own equipment, the costs of the activity are quiet reasonable.
-Unlike Golf and skiing however, Scuba equipment is your life support under water and should be prioritised in such a way to give you peace of mind.
-With your own gear, you won’t have to pay rental costs whenever you go diving and the cost of the equipment will quickly pay off.
+Yes, buying a complete set of diving equipment can add up in cost, but it is important to keep this in perspective.
+Just like golf, skiing, and similar equipment-oriented activities, after the initial investment in your own equipment, the costs of the activity are quite reasonable.
+Unlike golf and skiing however, scuba equipment is your life support under water and should be prioritized in such a way to give you peace of mind.
+With your own gear, you won’t have to pay rental costs when you go diving and the cost of the equipment will quickly pay off.

 Dive gear is individual

-Maybe you have had an experience where a mask your rented leaked constantly, or the fins you used made your feet sore.
-When you get fitted properly for a mask and fins you can consistently enjoy reliable performance, your mask won’t leak, your fins won’t hurt and you will get far more pleasure out of your experience.
+Perhaps you have had an experience where a mask you rented leaked constantly, or the fins you used made your feet sore.
+When you get fitted properly for a mask and fins you can consistently enjoy reliable performance – your mask won’t leak, your fins won’t hurt, and you will get far more pleasure out of your experience.

-Your scuba equipment will become and extension of you under water and the familiarity you have with your own gear will make you more at ease underwater allowing you to focus on the incredible things around you instead of your gear.
-Simply put, your equipment is very personal and it is important to get exactly the right fit for your body and your diving needs.
+Your scuba equipment will become an extension of you under water, and the familiarity you have with your own gear will make you more at ease underwater allowing you to focus on the incredible things around you instead of your gear.
+Simply put, your equipment is very personalized, and it is important to get exactly the right fit for your body and your diving needs.

 There is no best brand all around

-This is not to say that there aren’t brands that are better than others but rather to say that there isn’t one brand that does every aspect the best.
+This is not to say that there aren’t brands that are better than others, but rather to say that there isn’t one brand that does every aspect the best.
 All of the top brands in diving make high quality equipment across a full range of prices however all of these manufacturers have their specialty.
-Some manufacturers are known for making the best wetsuits while others are famous for their regulators.
-You might notice that experienced divers rarely have on brand across the board for all of their equipment.
-At Dive World we carry all of the major brands and have a wealth of knowledge to help you dial in the best brand for each and every item in your complete dive set and we are always willing to special order something for you if that is what you need.
+Some manufacturers are known for making the best wetsuits, while others are famous for their regulators.
+You might notice that experienced divers rarely have one brand across the board for all their equipment.
+At Dive World we carry all of the major brands and have a wealth of knowledge to help you dial in on the best brand for each and every item in your complete dive set.
+We are also always willing to special order something for you if that is what you need!

 Side by side comparison is the best thing!

-If you are still not convinced what your needs are or what you prefer you could try comparing different kinds of equipment to see what works best for you.
-When buying equipment from Dive World, we offer you the opportunity to try a different piece of equipment side by side with your purchase at our pool after which you are more than welcome to change your mind on the gear that you prefer.
+When buying equipment from Dive World, we offer you the opportunity to test-dive your purchase at our pool.
 We want to facilitate the environment for you to make informed choices to maximize your diving experience.